Jannat-Javed/Wine-Quality-Prediction/README.md

 ### Wine Quality Prediction

-This repository contains the code and resources for predicting wine quality based on its chemical properties using machine learning techniques.

-### Overview

-Wine quality is influenced by various chemical properties.
-This project aims to predict wine quality on a scale from 0 to 10 using features like acidity, sugar content, and alcohol levels.

-### Dataset

-The project utilizes the Wine Quality Data Set from the UCI Machine Learning Repository, containing data on red and white wines.
+The Wine Quality Prediction project leverages machine learning techniques to predict the quality of wine based on its chemical properties.
+By analyzing a dataset containing features such as acidity, sugar levels, pH, and alcohol content, the model aims to accurately classify wine quality on a scale.
+The project involves data preprocessing, feature selection, model training, and evaluation to ensure the highest predictive accuracy.
+This tool is particularly useful for wine producers and consumers looking to assess wine quality objectively.
+The final model can serve as a reliable predictor in various wine production scenarios.